Inequality. A view of Petare and La Urbina in Caracas, Venezuela.

 mínima escala - máximo impacto

-I believe that architects, as creative and socially engaged practitioners, can provide accessible and effective platforms for citizens to engage in debates on public space, built environment and planning with communities who are disengaged and disenfranchised or who find the conventional bureaucratic routes of action underfunded or impervious.
-As an Architect involved with grassroots collectives and organisations I employ strategies such as tactical urbanism and pre-figurative interventions in collaboration with communities as an effective platform to engage citizens, local authorities and the media to improve our built environment and the public realm.
+I regard myself a creative and socially engaged practitioner, who deploys her architecture expertise to provide accessible and effective platforms for communities to engage in transforming their public spaces, built environment and planning with communities who tend to feel disengaged and/or disenfranchised by the conventional bureaucratic routes of action, severely underfunded or impervious.
+As an architect involved with collectives and non-governmental organisations I employ strategies such as tactical urbanism and pre-figurative interventions in collaboration with communities as an effective platform to engage citizens, local authorities and the media to improve our built environment and the public realm.

 That is the motivation behind CollectiVoX, a not-for-profit organisation based in Caracas I co-founded with Designer Itamar Ferrer and Cultural Manager Luisra Bergolla in 2008.
 CollectiVoX identifies opportunities to create positive social change through urban actions, focused on developing small scale urban interventions co-designed with communities.